evlutz/Operating-Systems/Distributed_Game_of_Life/README.md

 **Features:**

-**Distributed Computation** Utilizes multiple threads to parallelize the evaluation of cells for each generation.
+Distributed Computation allows multiple threads to parallelize the evaluation of cells for each generation.

-**Synchronization** - Employs semaphores and message passing for coordination between threads and generations.

-**John Conway’s Game of Life** - Implement John Conway's Game of Life ***[learn more](https://www.nytimes.com/2020/12/28/science/math-conway-game-of-life.html).***
+Implements John Conway’s Game of Life *[learn more](https://www.nytimes.com/2020/12/28/science/math-conway-game-of-life.html).*

+Message passing implements synchronization of threads between each generation

+Semaphores protect shared data while sending messages between threads.

+Configurable command line arguments 3-5

 **File Input for Initial Configuration**
 - Reads the initial configuration of organisms (Generation 0) from an ASCII text file.